Lesson Key Facts

-Teacher: One song that is often sung is called “I’ve Been Working on the Railroad.”
+Teacher: One song that has been recorded by many famous musicians is called "Rock Island Line.”
 As we listen to the song, find the steady beat of the music by tapping somewhere on your body.

-Either play a recording (https://emedia.uen.org/courses/i-ve-been-workin-on-the-railroad) or sing the song for students to listen to.
+Either play a recording (select one from the many options available: https://open.spotify.com/playlist/2r4hLH1F7T5Jb58VWsM6LA) or sing the song for students to listen to.
 Assess through observation how well students are tapping the beat, especially as the tempo changes.

 Teacher: What did you notice about the song?
 As we listened, we were finding the beat, which is constant throughout the song, even if the speed of the beat got faster.
 We can connect that steady beat in a song to the heartbeat in our bodies.
 If you ran around the room, your heartbeat would get a little faster, but it would still pump steadily.
 If you rested for a while, your heartbeat might slow down.
 The speed of the beat is called the tempo, and in this song our tempo got faster with each section of the song.